tango42/mel-bezier-svg/README.md

 Export from Maya selected curves as bezier paths to a svg file format.
 Intended for usage in inkScape.
-NB: Inscape supports only basic bezier curves.
+NB: inkScape only supports basic bezier curves.